 The Journey from White to Black Belt in BJJ

-As there are only a few belts, you will spend a long time on each one.
-Also, your progress will not be linear.
-You will spend weeks or months on plateaus before being rewarded with a jump in ability.
+Within each belt level there will also be many invisible sub-levels.
+You will often spend weeks or months on plateaus before being rewarded with a jump in ability.
 Sometimes it will actually seem as if you are getting worse instead of better.
 But the plateau is actually your friend and is itself an indicator of progress.
 It is those who have the mental strength to keep going when they find themselves on a plateau that break through to a higher level of ability.

 Several years ago, black belt Roy Harris wrote a good article detailing what was expected at each belt.
 I have extrapolated on this and provided a breakdown of what I expect from my students at each belt.
-No matter what, remember to enjoy the process.
-Don’t be too focused on the achieving the next belt or winning competitions etc.
+Keep in mind that these are just guidelines.

 Learning to relax is an absolutely essential skill and white belt is the best time to acquire it.
 I cannot overstate how important this is.
-The only way you will be able to do this by learning to control your ego.
+The only way you will be able to do this is by learning to control your ego.

 Some Suggested Goals at White Belt:

-2. Learn to control your ego by accepting that you will be beaten by the more advanced students.
+- Learn to control your ego by accepting that you will be beaten by the more advanced students.
 If you are big and naturally athletic this will be even more important for you.

-3. Get used to the ‘feeling’ of jiu-jitsu.
+- Get used to the ‘feeling’ of jiu-jitsu.
 Pay attention to how your body moves on the ground and the way a resisting opponent uses his strength and weight.

 Some Suggested Goals at Blue Belt:

-1. Have two solid escapes from Mount, Back Mount and Side Mount.
+- Have two solid escapes from Mount, Back Mount and Side Mount.

-3. Compete in at least one competition.
+- Fight in at least one competition.

 Some Suggested Goals at Purple Belt:

-1. Have 3 combination attacks from guard position.
+- Know and be able to execute 3 combination attacks from guard position.

 Some Suggested Goals at Brown Belt:

-1. Try to teach a few classes at your academy
+- Try to teach a few classes at your academy

-2. Perfect your weight distribution and balance in the top positions.
+- Perfect your weight distribution and balance in the top positions.

 Some Suggested Goals at Black Belt:

-Understand that the journey is not over.
+- Understand that the journey is not over.
 Remain humble and continue to learn and grow.